Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which three behaviors demonstrate that a team is self-organizing? (choose the best three answers)

-- [ ] The Development Team inviting external people to the Sprint Planning to ask them how to turn a Product Backlog item into an Increment via a complete and detailed Sprint Backlog.
+- [ ] The Development Team inviting external people to the Sprint Planning to ask them how to turn a Product Backlog Item into an Increment via a complete and detailed Sprint Backlog.
 - [ ] The Development Team members are working within the boundaries of their functional description and nicely handing off work from analyst to Developer to Tester to integration.
 - [ ] The Product Owner doesn't need to be at Sprint Retrospectives.
 - [ ] Stakeholders walking in at the Daily Scrum to check progress and work with the Scrum Master to optimize the functional scope for the Sprint.